Mucin-6

-Mucin 6, oligomeric mucus/gel-forming, also known as MUC6, is a human gene encoding a protein of the same name.
+Mucin-6 (MUC-6), also known as gastrin mucus-6 is a protein that is encoded in the human by the MUC6 gene.
 MUC6, along with MUC2, MUC5AC, and MUC5B, is located within the 11p15 chromosomal locus of chromosome 11.
 MUC6, along with MUC1, is expressed in normal pancreases.

+In the stomach it is expressed in the antrum, in the gastric mucosa in the body, and in the deeper mucous glands of the antrum.